perdian/dotfiles/README.md

 There are only a few prerequesites that you need to have in place to use the dotfiles:

-- Python must be installed on the system you're running the `bootstrap.py` or `refresh.py` scripts.
+- Python must be installed on the system you're running the `bootstrap.py`.

+### Linux

+On standard Linux distributions the `realpath` command is not available and needs to be installed:

+    sudo apt-get install realpath

 ## Installation